ploomatt/SQL-Project/README.md

 ## Results and Insights
 >The project uncovers significant trends in COVID-19 cases, deaths, and vaccinations across different countries and regions.<br>
 >Key insights include the relationship between vaccination progress and the reduction in COVID cases, as well as the countries with the highest infection and death rates.<br>
->>From each country's highest infection count.
-Andorra had the highest percentage of infected population with 17.13%<br>
+>>Andorra had the highest percentage of infected population with 17.13%<br>
->>The United States had the highest death count of 576,232
+>>The United States had the highest death count of 576,232.<br>
+>>The Global Infection Percentage was 2.11% of the population.